Ukraine Crisis Relief - Find and Offer Accommodation. Learn more

 Where to find the best food in Skegness?

 Fish and chips is the traditional dish of many British seaside towns, and Skegness is certainly no exception.
 You can pick up this quintessentially British favourite at many of the seafront stalls, or for something a little more special head to the Seaview Fisheries restaurant.

-If you’re celebrating a special occasion with a holiday home in Skegness then the Crown Hotel is a good option.
+If you’re celebrating a special occasion with a holiday rental in Skegness, the Crown Hotel is a good option.
 Offering special menus for events such as Christmas and Mother’s Day, the hotel serves a range of local and international dishes.
-Other notable restaurants to try when you rent a holiday home in Skegness include The Northshore, Tarantino, and The Cherry Tree Pub.
+Other notable restaurants to try when you rent a holiday cottage in Skegness include the Northshore, Tarantino, and the Cherry Tree Pub.

 Every year in August, Skegness comes to colourful life with the annual Skegness Carnival.
 After kicking off with a parade and family fun day, events such as a treasure hunt and pet show (along with several galas) run throughout the week.

 Every year in May, Skegness hosts the Illuminations Switch On, and the town is adorned with beautiful lights fixtures.
 The evening boasts live entertainment from local groups and celebrities, culminating in a dramatic fireworks display.
-Other events which may be of interest to those staying in a holiday letting in Skegness is the National Brass Band Festival in January and the motorbike beach race and party held in April.
+Other events in Skegness include the National Brass Band Festival in January and the motorbike beach race and party held in April.

 Natureland Seal Sanctuary

-Dedicated to rescuing and rehabilitating injured seals, visitors can see the seals alongside other animals such as alpacas, penguins and meerkats.
+Dedicated to rescuing and rehabilitating injured seals, the sanctuary offers visitors the chance to see the seals up close, alongside other animals such as alpacas, penguins and meerkats.

 Gibraltar Point National Nature Reserve